 "Whole life insurance is primarily useful for avoiding taxes.
 The ability to accrue and borrow against the cash value has a drawback: The insurance company will deduct the amount outstanding from the death benefit," notes Kiss.

 Permanent life insurance policies like whole life also allow you to add riders, which can help you while you're still alive.
-For instance, terminal illness riders may let you tap into your policy to help paying for medical expenses.
+For instance, terminal illness riders may let you tap into your policy to help pay for medical expenses.

 Guaranteed universal life insurance